Characterization of room-temperature in-plane magnetization in thin flakes of CrTe$_2$ with a single spin magnetometer: Results and discussion

 The room-temperature magnetization measured in the exfoliated \CT flake is almost five times smaller than the one obtained in the bulk crystal.
 This observation could be explained by a degradation of the sample surface through oxidation processes, leading to a thinner effective magnetic thickness.
 However, recent experiments relying on X-ray magnetic circular dichroism coupled to photoemission electron microscopy (XMCD-PEEM) have shown that oxidation is limited to the first outer layers of the \CT flake~\cite{Coraux2020}.
-Considering a $40$-nm thick \CT flake, surface oxidation can thus be safely neglected, and cannot explain the observed reduction of the magnetization.
-This effect rather results from a decrease of the Curie temperature in exfoliated flakes, a phenomenon commonly observed in thin vdW magnets~\cite{suncrte22019}.
-The decreased magnetization observed in \CT flakes would correspond to a reduction of $T_{\rm c}$ by about $20$~K.
+Considering a $35$-nm thick \CT flake, surface oxidation can thus be safely neglected, and cannot explain the observed reduction of the magnetization.
+This effect is rather attributed to a decrease of the Curie temperature in exfoliated flakes, a phenomenon that has been observed in other vdW magnets such as Fe$_3$GeTe$_2$ below 5-10 nm thicknesses~\cite{FGT2018,Tan2018}, and in more traditional ferromagnetic thin films below few nanometers thicknesses~\cite{PhysRevB.49.3962,PhysRevLett.68.1208}.
+The thickness marking the crossover from a thin film (2D-like) to a bulk magnetism (3D) is expected to be strongly material-dependent and cannot be predicted a priori in the case of CrTe$_2$ \cite{Gibertini2019}.
+However, for a $35$-nm thick flake, bulk-like magnetism is a reasonable assumption and the magnetization's amplitude should not be altered by the film thickness.
+In this thickness regime, the main parameter altering the magnetization's amplitude is temperature, and how close or far it is from~$T_{\rm c}$.
+The estimation of the reduction in Curie temperature was tentatively inferred by translating the Curie law measured for a bulk \CT crystal [Fig.~1(a)] in order to reach $M\sim27$~kA/m at room temperature.
+This is achieved for a reduction of $T_{\rm c}$ by $\sim20$~K. This value is in line with a recent study, which estimates a Curie temperature around $300$~K for CrTe$_2$ flakes with a few tens of nanometers thickness~\cite{suncrte22019}.